We made apple and cinnamon muffins with the delicious apples from our school orchard.

-The children should come out with their coats, jumpers, water bottles and book bags; please send them back in to find anything they have forgotten so we can keep lost property to a minimum.
-There is a lost property box in the conservatory, so please check it for any missing items.
+- The children should come out of school with their coats, jumpers, water bottles and book bags; please send them back in to find anything they have forgotten so we can keep lost property to a minimum.

 Please can I remind parents that in order to keep the cloakroom area safe and a pleasant place for groups to be able to work, that only a PE bag, coat and jumper or cardigan should be hung on the children's pegs.
 The pegs are very close together and we simply do not have room for backpacks.
 There are often many coats and bags on the floor, which are a slipping and tripping hazard, therefore unless there is a special reason that your child needs an additional bag please keep to using the book bag as their school bag.

 Their PE bag should contain shorts, t-shirt, jogging bottoms (for colder days), a long sleeved tracksuit top or sweatshirt is optional and trainers or daps that the children can manage to put on and fasten themselves.
 A spare pair of socks is useful.